 Entry Fee: None

-Fun Fact: This monument was constructed in 1874 to commemorate the British explorer that was killed there in 1779.
+Fun Fact: This monument was constructed in 1874 to commemorate the British explorer killed there in 1779.

 Pololu Trail